 In-house contract redlining breaks at scale.
 Contract volume tracks revenue.
 Headcount tracks budget approval cycles.
 The vendor MSAs, sales NDAs, DPAs, and SaaS terms moving through a typical commercial team push past what a small in-house function can review carefully.

+The pressure shows up in the outside counsel line item.
+The ACC Law Department Management Benchmarking Report (2024) puts median outside counsel spend at $1.8 million per legal department, and outside counsel absorbs roughly 87% of the external legal budget.
 The October 2025 ACC and Everlaw GenAI survey of 657 in-house professionals across 30 countries shows where the line is moving: 64% expect generative AI to reduce reliance on outside counsel, up from 58% a year earlier, and 50% expect outside counsel costs to come down.
 The teams that lean on AI redlining are the ones already pulling that overflow back in-house.

 Manual redlining works.
 It also burns hours of senior legal time on contracts that follow predictable patterns.
 The category exists because the patterns are real and the time is finite.